rgipsonhansen/aca-1/README.md

 * Misses (int): the total number of cache misses
 * Dirty Evictions (int): the total number of evictions of dirty cache lines which would require a write-back.
-* Reads (int): the total number cache lines that are read in.
 * Hit Ratio (float): the ratio of cache hits to total accesses

 The Hit Ratio should be formatted with 8 decimal places and a leading zero.
 Each